Mounstriela/recipesV2/Karola´sbrownies.md

 * Add the powdery ingredients and cut the chocolte bar into little pieces, put this mix in your preparation
 * Mix genty until you get a smooth mixture.
 * When it is fully mixed, put into a mold and bake it for at least twenty minutes.
 Enjoy!
 * Don´t forget to share, baby don´t be mean.
-Kisses Kisses and love for you... only if you are queer.
+Kisses Kisses and love for you... only if you are queer...
+BECAUSE WE ARE IN PDRIDE MONTH NOT STRAIGHT MONTH, OKAY?
+YOU DON´T WANT TO GET TROUBLES WITH.
 Bye!

 ![ ](https://bakingamoment.com/wp-content/uploads/2016/10/IMG_8205-brownie-recipe.jpg)